Negev: Demography

-As of 2010, the Negev was home to some 630,000 people (or 8.2% of Israel's population), even though it comprises over 55% of the country's area.
-470,000 Negev residents or 75% of the population of the Negev are Jews, while 160,000 or 25% are Bedouin.
-Of the Bedouin population (a demographic with a semi-nomadic tradition), half live in unrecognized villages, and half live in towns built for them by the Israeli government between the 1960s and 1980s; the largest of these is Rahat.
+With effect from 2010, the Negev was home to some 630,000 people, or 8.2% of Israel's population, even though it comprises over 55% of the country's area.
+470,000 Negev residents (75% of the population) are Jews, while 160,000 or 25% are Bedouin.
+Of the Bedouin population (a demographic with a semi-nomadic tradition), 50% live in unrecognized villages, and 50% live in towns built for them by the Israeli government between the 1960s and 1980s; the largest of these is Rahat.

 The population of the Negev is expected to reach 1.2 million by 2025.
-It has been projected that the Beersheba metropolitan area will reach a population of 1 million by 2020, and Arad, Yeruham, and Dimona will triple in size by 2025.
+It was projected that the Beersheba metropolitan area would reach a population of 1 million by 2020, and Arad, Yeruham, and Dimona would triple in size by 2025.

 Bedouin

 A large part of the Negev Bedouins inhabit small communities or villages.
-Israel has refused to recognize certain Bedouin villages that were founded after the establishment of the state.
+Israel has refused to recognise certain Bedouin villages that were founded after the establishment of the state.
 Under Israel's 2011-adopted and enacted Begin-Prawer plan – officially the Bill on the Arrangement of Bedouin Settlement in the Negev – some Bedouins are being moved to newly created townships.
-Bedouin villages established after the state without proper approvals are illegal under Israeli law.
+Bedouin villages established without proper sanction after establishment of the state are illegal under Israeli law.
 They are consequently destroyed or threatened with destruction.
 An Israeli court ruling in 2017 forced six residents to pay the cost of eight rounds of demolition to the state.

 Economy and housing

 Development plans

 Blueprint Negev is a Jewish National Fund project introduced in 2005.
-The $600 million project hopes to attract 500,000 new Jewish residents to the Negev by improving transportation infrastructure, establishing businesses, developing water resources and introducing programs to protect the environment.
+The $600 million project is intended to attract 500,000 new Jewish residents to the Negev by improving transport infrastructure, establishing businesses, developing water resources and introducing programmes to protect the environment.
 A planned artificial desert river, swimming pools and golf courses raised concerns among environmentalists.
-Critics oppose those plans, calling instead for an inclusive plan for the green vitalization of existing population centers, investment in Bedouin villages, clean-up of toxic industries and development of job options for the unemployed.
+Critics oppose those plans, calling instead for an inclusive plan for the green vitalisation of existing population centres, investment in Bedouin villages, a clean-up of toxic industries and development of job options for the unemployed.

 A major Israel Defense Forces training base is being constructed in the Negev to accommodate 10,000 army personnel and 2,500 civilian staff.
 Three more bases will be built by 2020 as part of a plan to vacate land and buildings in Tel Aviv and central Israel, and bring jobs and investment to the south.